 Large Bond Program

 Private Activity Bonds greater than $3 million, often called Industrial Revenue Bonds (IRBs) or Industrial Development Bonds (IDBs), are bonds issued by state or local governmental entities for the benefit of a private company.
 Interest on the bonds is generally exempt from federal income taxes for investors, which typically results in lower long-term interest rates to the borrower.
-IFA recommends that you contact your lender to determine if this program is right for you.
+IFA recommends that you contact an Indiana Bond Counsel (an attorney licensed to practie law in Indiana whose firm maintains an office in Indiana) to see if your project qualifies for the issuance of tax-exempt bonds.

 The IFA can issue bonds to finance qualified manufacturing facilities (land acquisition and construction), manufacturing equipment, pollution control facilities and other projects permitted under federal law.
 Applicants can save significant interest costs on projects by using tax-exempt bonds.